 The spreadsheet on this page is obviously for deal analysis, but we also offer a real estate bookkeeping spreadsheet you can use to keep track of all your rentals, including their income, expenses, and accounts.
 This bookkeeping spreadsheet includes super easy tools for inputting information to your taxes at year-end or for emailing to your accountant, bookkeeper, CPA, or other tax preparer.

 Visit our real estate bookkeeping page to download this spreadsheet and read our tips how to get your real estate books organized and under control.

 Need Deal Analysis Help?

-We have over 20 hours of some of the best real estate deal analysis training available anywhere, taught by two experienced real estate investors: me and Brian.
+We have over 20 hours of some of the best real estate deal analysis training available anywhere.

 The Real Estate Financial Planner™